TwoClocks/coroutine-benchmarks/README.md

 ![](graphs/rust-Intel.png)
 ![](graphs/rust-AMD.png)

 Rust's async/await implementations is the most complicated by far.
 The resume code is obtuse.
 You call a `waker` which then calls `poll` on the `future` that then resumes.
 Callbacks are awkward in Rust because of the borrow checker, so callbacks might not be the baseline to measure from.
 All this code was run on `release` version, with `native` target and `lto` enabled `rustc 1.55.0`.
 Writing this code felt like I'm not using async/await the way it was intended.
-It's just shoved into a coroutine looking box.
+I just shoved into a coroutine looking box.
 I am an intermediate Rust dev at best.
 Criticism welcome.
 ### takeaways
 * I can not explain why Suspend and Resume flip places on Intel vs AMD.
 * Despite concern about resume complexity, it's snappy on Intel.